cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **2.2.5**
 - Implement a custom Death State where mod creators can also inherit to easily define the death behavior of the custom drone.
 - The main use for the custom Death State is to be able to spawn the drone's respective interactable upon death.
+- Integrate the render infos builder from ChensHelpers.
+- Add more configs about the spawn settings of the custom drones.

 **2.2.4**
 - Integrate SoundPlayer from ChensHelpers for testing sounds.
 Only available for developers.